 Mary leads teams on a diverse range of projects and is responsible for the design direction and day-to-day management of the practice.
 Her particular interest is in the integration of landscape and architecture, and the vital role landscape architecture can play in meeting today’s global challenges.

-Elena is interested in ways in which good design can have a positive effect on communities and improving the quality of people’s lives.
+Elena is interested in ways in which condsidered design can have a positive effect on communities and improve the quality of people’s lives.
 She is currently working on our International Quarter London and Luton Street projects.

 Gilles De Wever